Grasim Mr. India

 Grasim Mr. India (formerly Adonis - Graviera Man of the Year) was a national male beauty pageant in India that annually selected representatives to compete globally at Mr. International, Mister World, Mr. Intercontinental and Best Model of the World.
 In the years 1996 and 1998, the winner of the contest represented India at Mister World contest.
 Later the title was changed to "Mr. India" International and the winner was sent to compete at Mr. International pageant.
 Later in 2007 and 2008, Hayward 5000 organized Mr India pageant and the winner was sent to Mister World.
 In 2010 and 2012, Grasim Mr. India again sent its winner to Mister World and the title was renamed Mr India World.
 Since 2014, The Times Group owns the right to organize Mr India World contest and its winner represents India at Mister World.

 History

 The first Mister India called Graviera Adonis Man of the Year contest was held in 1995.
 Bikram Saluja of Punjab was named the first ever Mister India and represented India at Mister World, where he was placed among top 10 finalists.

 The Pageant

 In earlier years, the winner of Grasim Mr. India Pageant used to represent India at Mister World contest.
 From 1997 to 2003 the winner was sent to Mr. International and on some occasions the winner was also sent to compete at other international pageants like Mr. Intercontinental or Best Model of the World.

 Winners

+Below is the complete list of Mister India editions.